COVID-19 pandemic in Latvia: February 2021

 At the start of February, Latvia had a death rate 32% higher than the EU average and COVID-19 was the third most frequent cause of death in the country.
 In the middle of the month, the occurrence of the more contagious virus strains had risen from 3% to 8% towards the end of month.

 The government approved a "Covid warning system" based on a 14-day cumulative new case count.
-The system aims to inform the public about the current levels of risk of the epidemiological situation and set the restriction accordingly.
-On 5 February, the State of Emergency was extended to until April 6 with mostly the same the restriction in place, while the weekend curfew was not extended.
+The system aimed to inform the public about the current levels of risk of the epidemiological situation and set restrictions accordingly.
+On 5 February, the State of Emergency was extended to 6 April with mostly the same restrictions in place, while the weekend curfew was not extended.
 Notably, additional travel restrictions were also instated for two weeks.
 The State voluntary vaccination registration website also began operating on 5 February.
-On 16 February, the government approved a one-time 500 euro childcare benefit payment plan to families for children aged 0 to 15, 15 to 20 for those still in education, and all newborns until April 6.
+On 16 February, the government approved a one-time 500 euro childcare benefit payment plan to families for children aged 0 to 15, 15 to 20 for those still in education, and all newborns until 6 April.

 On 5 February, a vaccination registration website for residents began operation, and phone line registration on 10 February.
-A priority group for vaccinations was established on February 9.
+A priority group for vaccinations was established on 9 February.
 By 12 February, 93k people had registered for a vaccination.
 By 20 February, over 25k people had received a first shot and over 16k the second.
 Seniors over 70 would be the first general population group to be vaccinated.
 Pavļuts remarked that herd immunity would not be possible by mid-year.